rahulkr66/ISTE-Web-Team-Assignment/README.md

 1. You can use your own assets(images) wherever needed
 2. Replace content with placeholder data
 3. Make sure to divide your implementation into meaningful components for various sections
-4. You are not required to make a one-to-one replica but it should be close enough (I
+4. You are not required to make a one-to-one replica but it should be close enough
 5. You are free to use any CSS framework you are comfortable with
 ### Mandatory components
 1. Navbar